A generalization of the Beurling--Malliavin Majorant theorem: Introduction

 Among the goals of the present paper is to give a proof of a new nontrivial generalization of Theorem~\ref{thm-1}.
 Before stating our main results, we recall some classical definitions and fix some notations.

 One of the principle objects of this paper is the class of BM majorants.

 \begin{defin} Let $\omega$ be a bounded nonnegative function on $\mathbb R$.
-This function is called a Beurling--Malliavin majorant (we shall further write ``BM majorant'' to save space), if for any $\sigma$ there exists a nonzero function $f\in L^2(\mathbb R)$ such that
+This function is called a Beurling--Malliavin majorant (we shall further write ``BM majorant'' to save space), if for any $\sigma>0$ there exists a nonzero function $f\in L^2(\mathbb R)$ such that

 The set of all BM majorants will be further referred to as the BM class.
-If the conditions $(a)$ and $(b)$ just above are satisfied for a function $\omega$ with some fixed $\sigma>0$, then we call such function $\omega$ a $\sigma$ admissible majorant. \end{defin}
+If the conditions $(a)$ and $(b)$ just above are satisfied for a function $\omega$ with some fixed $\sigma>0$, then we call such function $\omega$ a $\sigma$-admissible majorant.
+If we replace the condition $(a)$ with a stronger two-sided condition $C\omega\leq|f|\leq \omega$ for some constant $C>0$, then what we get is the definition of a strictly admissible majorant. \end{defin}